Custody (2016 film): Plot

 After a third hearing - in which the ACS disputes Sara's former claim that Shawn Monroe, Tia and David's father, is dead and both Martha and Sara lash out at each other -, Sara kidnaps her children from care and runs away, but eventually calls Ally for help: they share their life experiences and slowly begin to repair their initially taut relationship.
-This encourages Ally to confront her grandmother about a molestation suffered at the hands of her uncle Frank when she was little, a claim repeteadly downplayed by the latter "for the sake of the family".
+This encourages Ally to confront her grandmother about a molestation suffered at the hands of her uncle Frank when she was little, a claim repeatedly downplayed by the latter "for the sake of the family".

 Upon learning Shawn - who is currently arrested - will be brought in before the court, Sara fears Tia and David won't handle the truth well, but Ally assures her it's the right thing.
 During his interrogation, he express outrage for being "left out" of his kids' life, but says he believes Sara might be a good mother and will agree to their return if both children confirm this.
 They meet for the first time, and, by the time of the final hearing, Shawn submits an affidavit requesting Sara to take sole custody.
 The ACS concurs and Martha allows them to return home, much to Sara's relief.

 A Christmas party is held to all the court's workforce, at which Martha and Ally exchange their beliefs on the system they work into.
 When a fellow colleague notes how much she drank, she realizes how stressful her life has become and leaves.
 The final scene shows Sara, Tia and David cheerfully arriving back home.